Are your contact details up to date?

 Please send us your updated details by logging a general enquiry on Online Services.

 Pet registration is a legal requirement under the Domestic Animals Act 1994.
 All dogs and cats three months of age and over must be registered with Council.

 Failing to register your dog or cat may result in either a penalty or make you liable to prosecution or both.

 Please note: An Animal Registration year runs from 10 April to 9 April the following year or part thereof and is not 12 months from the date your pet is registered.
-The current registration year is 10 April 2020 to 9 April 2021.

 - Registration tags are not transferable between animals.